modm-io/modm/ext/st/module.md

     These CMSIS headers should reflect what's written in the documentation, however, in our experience there may be small differences in naming, behavior and availability between it and this implementation.
-    Since ST is not interested in addressing these issues, please contribute [to our patch list][patches].

 The generated header file `modm/platform/device.hpp` contains the necessary target define `STM32{FAMILY}{NAME}xx` or similar and includes the